hpsfoundation/foundation/charter.md

 -	(h) If the End User TAB desires, it may approve End User Groups, Special Interest Groups ("SIGs"), or subcommittees to address industry or specialized topics.

--	(i) The End User TAB input to the TOC shall be taken together with other input and feedback for the TOC to make decisions and plans.
-The recommendations are advisory only and at no point shall the recommendations of the End User TAB be used to order or direct any TOC or project participant toward any action or outcome.
+-	(i) The End User TAB input to the TAC shall be taken together with other input and feedback for the TAC to make decisions and plans.
+The recommendations are advisory only and at no point shall the recommendations of the End User TAB be used to order or direct any TAC or project participant toward any action or outcome.

 -	(j) The End User TAB may develop policies and procedures related to nominations, elections, operations, or other matters pertaining to its purpose, scope, and activities so long as such policies and procedures are consistent with this charter.

 ## 9. CNCF Projects

--	(a) It is expected that member companies, and open source community members will bring project assets to the TOC for discussion and inclusion into the CNCF.
-All such contributions should meet a set criteria created by the TOC and ratified by the Governing Board.
+-	(a) It is expected that member companies, and open source community members will bring project assets to the TAC for discussion and inclusion into the CNCF.
+All such contributions should meet a set criteria created by the TAC and ratified by the Governing Board.
 The goal is to have an increasing bazaar of projects related to and that integrate with projects already accepted into the CNCF.

 -	(b) Projects can be associated with the CNCF in the following 3 ways: